ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "Poetry makes me want to kill myself." -BombCraft, 2024

+"Steal like an artist." -My 7th grade art teacher, 2022

 "It's called Super Smash Bros because I want to smash Pit and/or Dark Pit" -BombCraft, 2024

 "Scratch Team do their actual job challenge (impossible)" -Hexagon, 2024 (This is the only thing Hexagon has ever said that is factually correct)